pedrobeto/Nodejs-and-JWT-Authentication/README.md

-# Blog do código
+# Node API using JWT
-> Um blog simples em Node.js
+> Restful API with local and bearer token authentication.